 P.S.: 1.4 is really a wonderful release anyway!
 Thanks for your hard work!

-#1 Updated by Ulrich Pegelow over 5 years ago
+#1 Updated by Ulrich Pegelow about 6 years ago

 - Status changed from New to Closed: won't fix